ann6605/tink-her-hack-temp/README.md

 WaySure introduces a Safety Intelligence Layer on top of existing map services to make commuting smarter and safer.

 ### The Solution
+WaySure provides interactive route options with safety metrics, allowing users to select the safest route in addition to the fastest route.
+Routes can be compared based on:

+-Safety score (based on road type, lighting, and time)

+-Crowd density

+-Estimated travel time

+-Distance

 ## Technical Details